chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_windows_winrm.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 The ``winrm`` argument is used to create a connection to one or more remote machines.
 As each connection is created, a password must be provided.
-This argument uses the same syntax as the ``search`` sub-command.
+This argument uses the same syntax as the ``search`` subcommand.

 This argument has the following syntax::